d3h/ninjalets/README.txt

 "Ninja Bookmarklets", for site admin/developers.
 Creates site-agnostic bookmarks to visit common admin-pages of your CMS/webapp.
 Works on *any* install,  even on sites you've never visited before.
 Preconfigured for Drupal, but can work with any CMS or webapp.

-Created 2006-2010, by Dan Howard.  git@github.com:d3h/ninjalets.git
+Created 2006-2011, by Dan Howard.  git@github.com:d3h/ninjalets.git

 What is a Ninjalet?
 -------------------

 A ninjalet ("Ninja Bookmarklet") is like a regular bookmark to a page like "user/login" (or any common drupal-path), but it takes you to the 'user/login; page **of the site you are on**.
-Because bookmarks can be accessed via keyboard shortcuts, it gives you ninja-fast access to the most common admin pages on the site you are editing.
+Because bookmarks can be accessed via keyboard shortcuts, it gives you ninja-fast access to the most-common admin pages of any site.

 "I don't really get it... explain it better."